TurboWarp/packager/README.md

 **Changing Scratch internals**: If you want to change the VM/renderer/etc. used, just `npm install` or `npm link` a different scratch-vm/scratch-render/etc and rebuild.
 You can even install a vanilla scratch-vm and all core functionality will still work (but optional features such as interpolation, high quality pen, stage size, etc. may not work)

-**Large files**: Large files such as NW.js or Electron executables are stored on an external server outside of this repository and have no guarantee of existing long-term.
-It's easy to setup your own, see `src/packager/large-assets.js` for more information.
+**Large files**: Large files such as NW.js, Electron, and WKWebView executables are stored on an external server outside of this repository.
+While we aren't actively removing old files (the server still serves files unused since November 2020), we can't promise they will exist forever.
+Forks are free to use our servers, but it's easy to setup your own if you'd prefer (it's just a static file server; see `src/packager/large-assets.js` for more information).

-**Service worker**: Set the environment variable `ENABLE_SERVICE_WORKER` to `1` to enable service worker for offline support.
+**Service worker**: Set the environment variable `ENABLE_SERVICE_WORKER` to `1` to enable service worker for offline support (experimental, not 100% reliable).
 Not recommended in development.
 Automatically used the GitHub Actions deploy script.

 ## Standalone builds